About the Ambassador Program

 Dr. Suresh Pathare, Professor and Director, Centre for Studies in Rural Development, Institute of Social Work and Research, India

 Social work educator, researcher and practitioner, with 22 years of teaching, curriculum development, research, consultation and practice experience in social work, he has previously organized and advocated for migrant workers, slum dwellers and tribal people in India.
 Currently, he is engaged in teaching social work at the undergraduate and post graduate level and acts as secretary of the National Association of Professional Social Workers in India.

 Ms. Betsy Sherwood, Head of Programs, CBM International, Haiti/Latin America & Caribbean region

 As the Head of Programs for CBM-Haiti, Betsy oversees all disability and community mental health activities and serves as a focal point for gender and child safeguarding for CBM in Latin America and the Caribbean region.
 Over the last 10 years, she has also facilitated workshops in other regions on disability and gender-based violence programs to build community-level capacity and overseen case management and monitoring and evaluation of programs.

-Mr. Tata Sudrajat, Director of Families First, Save the Children International, Indonesia/Southeast Asia region
+Mr. Tata Sudrajat, Director of Advocacy and Campaigns, Save the Children International, Indonesia/Southeast Asia region

 Trained social worker and social development with 23 years of experience, he has worked in child welfare, child protection and care, social welfare, social development and social protection.
 In his current role, he is managing implementation of the national program on family-based care in the prevention of institutionalization, providing direct response with a social work case management approach.
 He leads legal reform and advocacy for alternative care as well as policy reform to support a recently initiated social work licensing system.